2023 Heart Mountain Pilgrimage

 The Honor Roll lists all Heart Mountain incarcerees who served in the military during WWII (as well as WWI and the Korean War).
 After hearing about this structure, participants will have the opportunity to tour the Setsuko Saito Higuchi Memorial Walking Trail, which features images and facts about the original layout of the confinement site.

-After three days of sharing, learning, discussing, and exploring, enjoy a final evening of socializing by catching up with old friends and solidifying new friendships made throughout the event at a cocktail hour, the Sayonara Banquet,* and a dessert reception!
+After three days of sharing, learning, discussing, and exploring, enjoy a final evening of socializing by catching up with old friends and solidifying new friendships made throughout the event at a cocktail reception, the Sayonara Banquet, and a dessert buffet!
+This year, we will be honoring the longtime service and friendship of our Pilgrimage Co-Chairs, Kathy Yuille and Claudia Wade.
+We will also be serving cake for Kathy’s 80th birthday, and will be honoring all those who, like Kathy, were born at Heart Mountain.

 Our host hotels in Cody are the Holiday Inn, Comfort Inn, and Buffalo Bill Cabins.
-They have rooms available at a discounted rate which can be obtained by mentioning that you will be attending the Heart Mountain Pilgrimage.
+We have a discounted rate available at all of these locations.

 For more information regarding travel arrangements for getting to and around Cody and Powell, Wyoming, you can visit www.codyyellowstone.org.